How to Value a Business

 Comprehensive Business Valuation: A comprehensive business valuation that incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very defensible.
 It utilizes seven to ten valuation methodologies.
 This valuation is very accurate and very defensible.
 The report is 40-50 pages.
 Price: $4,000.
 To view a sample Comprehensive valuation – Request Sample

 American Fortune Business Valuations follow the requirements as defined by the American Institute of Certified Public Accountants Statement on Standards for Valuation Services No. 1 (SSVS No. 1)and performed in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) as promoted by the Appraisal Foundation and the International Valuation Standards (IVS).

-To learn more about how to value a business and and how to increase business value as well as additional information about American Fortune’s business valuation services Learn more.
+To learn more about business valuations and and how to increase business worth as well as additional information about American Fortune’s business valuation services Learn more.

 We at “American Fortune Business Appraisal Services” have provided our clients valuation reports , increased business worth in all areas of the USA